 Food is one of my favorite things about travel, and so I tried to sample as much as I could.
 Everything being closed for the holidays made that a little tough, but I still did a pretty darn good job.
 Here are some of the things I enjoyed…

 On my first night, I arrived in my hotel and showered to feel a little more human, then hit the pavement to explore.
 Only a few minutes into my walk I happened upon Bryggelofet & Stuene.
-I enjoyed a delicious buttery-feeling gravalax, tender reindeer, and a house red that was really quite good.
-I topped it off with a delightful pavlova topped with crazy tart cloud berries.
+I enjoyed delicious buttery gravalax, tender reindeer, and a house red that was really quite good.
+I topped it off with a delightful pavlova with tart cloud berries.
 Definitely a winner to start my trip!
 Reservations recommended.

 You might also like: My Travel Planning Process: Inspiration>Research>Reality